Working with LND and Docker

 to arrive in order to test channel related functionality.
 Additionally, it’s

-possible to spin up an arbitrary number of lnd
+possible to spin up an arbitrary number of lnd instances within containers to

 create a mini development cluster.
 All state is saved between instances using a